New Agreement With the Alberta Sugar Beet Growers Extends Until 2024

-MONTRÉAL and VANCOUVER, British Columbia, April 24, 2023 (GLOBE NEWSWIRE) -- Rogers Sugar Inc. (the "Corporation" or "Rogers Sugar") RSI is pleased to announce a two-year agreement with the Alberta Sugar Beet Growers ("ASBG") for the supply of sugar beets to its Taber sugar refining plant.
+/EIN News/ -- MONTRÉAL and VANCOUVER, British Columbia, April 24, 2023 (GLOBE NEWSWIRE) -- Rogers Sugar Inc. (the “Corporation” or “Rogers Sugar”) (TSX: RSI) is pleased to announce a two-year agreement with the Alberta Sugar Beet Growers (“ASBG”) for the supply of sugar beets to its Taber sugar refining plant.
 The new supply contract covers the 2023 and 2024 crops.

 Established over 70 years ago, the Taber operation — the only sugar beet processing facility in Canada — is supported by 200 Southern Alberta farm families, which supply the refinery with sugar beets.
 As a result, all sugar produced at this location is 100% Canadian.